FDMT4TSE/DRTester/README.md

 npm run dev
 ```

-The first page of front-end interface is *Guidance* (as shown in following figure), ***where we describe the steps and rules the tester should follow when testing a web service***.
+The first page of front-end interface is *Guidance* (as shown in following figure), *where we describe the steps and rules the tester should follow when testing a web service*.

 ![guidance](https://github.com/phantomDai/DRTester/raw/master/pictures/blank/guidance.png)

-The second page of front-end interface is *Configuration* (as shown in following figures), ***where users need to provide some information to partition input domain and generate test cases***.
+The second page of front-end interface is *Configuration* (as shown in following figures), *where users need to provide some information to partition input domain and generate test cases*.

 ![parsing WSDL and setting options](https://github.com/phantomDai/DRTester/raw/master/pictures/blank/1.png)

 ![partition input domain and generate test cases](https://github.com/phantomDai/DRTester/raw/master/pictures/blank/2.png)

-The third page of front-end interface is *Execution* (as shown in the following figures), ***where users can control the execution of test cases and download test report.***
+The third page of front-end interface is *Execution* (as shown in the following figures), *where users can control the execution of test cases and download test report.*

 ![console](https://github.com/phantomDai/DRTester/raw/master/pictures/blank/3.png)

-### Configuration of WSDL parsing service
+### Configuration for back-end logic

 The users need to set up the local environment as follows:
 1. Tomcat 9.06 (that is available in the repository: https://github.com/phantomDai/parseesdlws.git)